-Compare Honda car insurance estimates from AU's top providers.
-Whether you drive a Jazz, Civic, CR-V, or HR-V, find the right cover at the right price - comprehensive, third party, or fire & theft.
+Compare Honda car insurance estimates from Australia's leading providers.
+Whether you drive a Civic, CR-V, HR-V, or Jazz, find the right cover at the right price - comprehensive, third party, or fire & theft.

-From an insurance perspective, Hondas are generally affordable to insure compared to European and luxury brands.
-Most Honda models fall into low-to-mid insurance groups, thanks to their excellent crashworthiness ratings, readily available spare parts, and lower-than-average repair costs.
+From an insurance perspective, Hondas are generally affordable to insure relative to European and luxury marques.
+Most models fall into low-to-mid insurance groups thanks to their excellent ANCAP safety ratings, widely available spare parts, and lower-than-average repair costs.
+The Civic Type R is the notable exception, sitting in a higher group due to its performance.

 Estimated annual comprehensive insurance costs for popular Honda models in Australia.
-Based on a 35-year-old driver with a clean record in Auckland.
+Based on a 35-year-old driver with a clean record in Sydney.

 | Model | Type | Approx. Value (Used) | Est. Comprehensive/yr | Insurance Group | Notes |